 These shifts in mood can last for days, weeks or even months at a time.
 Bipolar disorder can affect a person’s energy and concentration levels.

 Developing bipolar is linked to genetics and chemical imbalances in the brain.
 If there is a dysfunctional family or a family history of bipolar, a person is more likely to develop this condition.
-Being in a traumatic environment has been found to be a risk factor for the development of bipolar.
+Being in a traumatic environment is a risk factor for the development of bipolar.

 In one study on people with bipolar disorder, approximately 60% had some kind of history with substance abuse.